222093271/sit323-sit737-2025-prac2p/README.md

 ### 1. Setting Up the GitHub Repository
 - Through GitHub, the `sit737-2025-prac2p` repository was established as the new project management space.
-- User-employed GitHub Codespaces functioned as the development environment to enable cloud-based coding and testing.
+- User-employed VS-code functioned as the development environment to enable cloud-based coding and testing.

 ### 2. Initialising the Node.js Project
-- The terminal of VS code verified the installation of Node.js and npm.
+- The terminal of VS-code verified the installation of Node.js and npm.
 - The `package.json` file for project dependency management was automatically created through the `npm init -y` command execution for initiating a new Node.js project.

 ### 3. Installing Dependencies